-The spread index, of how widely the survey thinks the stock biomass is distributed, has shown an increase since 2016, indicating that the stock is more widely distributed than compared to the period from 2010 to 2014.
-The north index have shown declining trend over the past 3 years (Figure.
+The spread index, of how widely the survey reflects the stock biomass is distributed, has shown an increase from 2016 to 2018, remain stable in 2019 and 2020, indicating that the stock is more widely distributed than compared to the period from 2010 to 2014.
+The north index has shown declining trend over the past 5 years (Figure.
 4).